RickWeber/EFW_clustering/README.md

 After cloning this repository to your local machine, run `script0.R`.
 That will set up the libraries, define the functions used, and import the data.

 Running `app.R` will generate a page allowing you to see the clustered data for all available years in table and map form.
 Run it after running `script0.R`.

 A running version of that app is available online [here](https://rickweber.shinyapps.io/Clusters_of_Economic_Freedom/).
-Please note that this version has limited availability.
-If you want to properly dig into this project, you are encouraged to clone this repository and work on your local machine.
+Please note that this version has limited availability (25 hours per month).
+If you want to properly dig into this project, you are encouraged to clone this repository and work on your local machine. `shiny_app/app.R` contains the code used to generate that version of the visualization engine.

 #### Just the data please...
 The file